ALL ARTICLES

 Higher electricity bill.
 Difficult to isolate to the washing machine specifically, but a scaled heating element is a real electricity drain.

 Cycle takes longer than expected.
-A scaled element heating water to 60°C (a standard hot wash) takes longer.
+A scaled element heating water to 60 deg C (a standard hot wash) takes longer.
 The cycle doesn't end on schedule.

 How to Descale Your Washing Machine

-What you need: One DescaleX sachet (50g).
-No other tools.
+What you need: One WashDX sachet (50g).
+No other cleaner, detergent, or bleach.

 Step 1: Empty the machine completely - no clothes, no detergent.

-Step 2: Pour one DescaleX sachet directly into the drum.
+Step 2: Pour one WashDX sachet directly into the drum.
 Do not put it in the detergent drawer.

 Step 4: Run the full cycle.
 You may notice the drum interior looking cleaner even from the door during the wash - the effervescent reaction (fizzing) is visible and confirms the acids are active.

-Step 5: Optionally, run a short rinse cycle after to flush any remaining solution from the drum and pipe.
+Step 5: Run one plain rinse cycle immediately after to flush the machine.

 The Right Frequency for Your City